 Moscow to St Petersburg (1712)

 Moscow has been the Russian capital for around 500 of the last 700 years and remains so today.
-Between 1712 and 1918 however the capital moved west to the Baltic Sea port of St Petersburg on the orders of Peter the Great.
+Between 1712 and 1918 however the capital moved west to the Baltic Sea port of St. Petersburg on the orders of Peter the Great.
 The reason?
-To be closer to the major centres of world trade and influence, which at the time were almost exclusively in Europe.
-In 1918, the Soviets reinstated Moscow as the capital of Russia to be farther from the coast where they would be more vulnerable to attacks.
+To be closer to the major centres of world trade and influence.
+At the time, these were located almost exclusively in western and central Europe.
+In 1918, the Soviets reinstated Moscow as the capital of Russia.
+They did this to be farther from the coast, where they would be more vulnerable to attacks.

 To preserve unity